Phyllis Gardner (clinical pharmacologist): Entrepreneurship

 After spending ten years in academia, Gardner became interested in research and development and entrepreneurship.
 She mentored women interested in pursuit of the field of science.
 She gained experience in companies seeking out venture capital funding.
 She developed several forms of slow released medication, including an adaptation for retention in the stomach.

 Gardner was involved with several start-ups in the biotechnology and pharmaceutical industries.
-From 1996 to 1998, Gardner served as Vice President of Research and Head of the Technology Institute at the Alza Corporation.
+From 1994 to 1998, Gardner served as Vice President of Research and Head of the Technology Institute at the Alza Corporation.
 Gardner served as Director of the biopharmaceutical company Revance Therapeutics from 2007 to 2018.
-She was an adjunct partner at Essex Woodlands Health Ventures.
+She was an adjunct partner at Essex Woodlands Health Ventures, from 1999 until 2015.
 She founded several companies, including the Genomics Collaborative, SKOLAR and the CambriaTech Holding Co.
 She was appointed to the board of directors of Ventaira Pharmaceuticals in 2006.
-Gardner serves on the Board of Fellows of the Harvard Medical School.
 She was appointed to the Board of Directors of CohBar, a clinical stage biotechnology company, in 2019.

 In 2002, Elizabeth Holmes visited Gardner at Stanford University.
 Holmes proposed her idea for a microfluidic device that could detect and treat infectious diseases.
 Gardner was critical of the proposal, and told Holmes she did not think her invention would be successful.
 She explained to Holmes that it is not possible to use antibiotics on such a small scale.
 Holmes dropped out of Stanford a few months later, but Gardner followed the evolution of Theranos.
 Very briefly, both Gardner and Holmes served on the Harvard Medical School Board of Fellows after Holmes was given an invitation to join.
 Gardner did not permit Holmes to visit the Stanford campus and called for her to be sent to prison.
 Holmes was ultimately found guilty of criminal fraud, in the federal case, United States v.
 Elizabeth A. Holmes, et al. — which was brought by the United States against her and Theranos former president and COO Sunny Balwani.